zamazan4ik/awesome-pgo/article/article.md

 TODO: write about BOLT advantages and disadvantages
 TODO: write about BOLT instrumentation slowdown like https://github.com/qarmin/czkawka/issues/1099 and https://github.com/crate-ci/typos/issues/827#issue-1888263250
 TODO: add https://discourse.llvm.org/t/bolt-open-projects/61857
+TODO: Cover question about CSIR PGO vs BOLT in the article

 Please do not mess LLVM BOLT with another [bolt](https://gitlab.freedesktop.org/bolt/bolt) project - a Thunderbolt devices manager.
 Naming collision happened even here.
 Anyway, it wouldn't be a huge problem in practice - just always search for "LLVM BOLT" and you will be fine.